Avenue U: Little Hong Kong/Guangdong

-This newly emerging Chinese enclave and as well as in sections of Bensonhurst are primarily Cantonese populated and more of extensions of the Western Cantonese section of Manhattan's Chinatown or Little Hong Kong (小香港)/Little Guangdong (小廣東) or Cantonese Town (粵語埠) and although they all together have far surpassed Manhattan's Chinatown as being the largest Cantonese cultural centers of NYC, however this Avenue U Cantonese enclave alone is still the smallest Cantonese enclave of NYC while Bensonhurst alone is now home to the largest Cantonese cultural center of NYC.
+This newly emerging Chinese enclave and as well as in sections of Bensonhurst are primarily Cantonese populated and more of extensions of the Western Cantonese section of Manhattan's Chinatown or Little Hong Kong/Little Guangdong or Cantonese Town and although they all together have far surpassed Manhattan's Chinatown as being the largest Cantonese cultural centers of NYC, however this Avenue U Cantonese enclave alone is still the smallest Cantonese enclave of NYC while Bensonhurst alone is now home to the largest Cantonese cultural center of NYC.
 However, there are small numbers of Fuzhou and Mandarin speakers.
 There is also a small significant amount of Vietnamese Chinese residents integrated into the community as well.

 Population and settlements

 Chinese immigrants have become the second largest foreign-born group in New York City behind the Dominican Republic.
 As of 2016, approximately 12 percent of New York City's population, or 380,000 people, were born in the Dominican Republic.
 In second place, approximately 11 percent of New York City's population, or 350,000 people, were born in China.
 China, however, had the largest source of immigrants within Brooklyn.
 Chinese immigrants made up approximately 14 percent of Brooklyn's population, totaling to about 129,000 people.
 Bensonhurst specifically contained about 78,000 of those immigrants, making Bensonhurst's total population 53 percent foreign-born.
 The Avenue U Chinatown has the most pronounced and quickest growing Chinese population in all of New York City.
 In the period of time from 1990-2000, the overall number of people living on Avenue U increased by 16-30 percent.
 Brooklyn's population, as of 2010, is 2.553 million and this number is expected to increase by over 11 percent by 2040.

 Though Brooklyn's Avenue U has the largest Chinese population in all of New York City, the street itself is a filled evidence of other cultures.
 The Cantonese influence is visibly laced throughout the shops and restaurants on Avenue U. In addition, there are Italian, Mexican, Russian, Vietnamese, Uzbek, and more markets and restaurants scattered along the street.
 Culturally, Avenue U has hosted more than Chinese immigrants, moving from Jewish to Irish and Italian to Russian to Chinese and Mexican immigrants alike.
 With each wave of new immigrants, the old culture will find a new place within New York to settle.

 Middle-class immigrants populate Gravesend, one section in which Avenue U is located.
 As of 2008, these immigrants pay upward of $600,000 to live close to their relatives.
 Jewish, Irish, and Italian families most of all populate the Sephardic community.
 At the same time, Chinese, Mexican, Russian, and Yugoslavian immigrants also live in Gravesend.